ravener/discord-tnt/README.md

 # DiscordTNT
 Node.js Discord Library.
-Wrote using WS lib for websocket connections and superagent lib for http requests. soon to be improved.
+Wrote using WS library for websocket connections and superagent library for http requests. soon to be improved.
 # Warning
 Lib is highly unstable and this readme links and things may not exist/work the readme is for future things. for now lib is under development, please open a pull request if you would like to contribute, this is mainly a practice and i can't gurantee a perfect lib but as i learn i'll be releasing new versions with Better things.